tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

     }
 ```
 If transactions with `ResponseCheckTx.code > 1` are not deleted from the cache and we want to ban them on the first offence,
 we can skip the second `if` in the code above but call `banPeer` immediately at the end of the function.
 The function `banPeer` should simply forward the `peerID` to the p2p layer.
+In fact, we do not need to store any information on this peer as the node will remove it from its peer set.

 **Signaling the ban to p2p**

-As it is the mempool **reactor** that has access to the p2p layer, not the actualy mempool implementation, the peer banning function will most likely have to send the peer ID to a channel to inform the reactor of the fact that this peer should be banned.
+As it is the mempool **reactor** that has access to the p2p layer, not the actual mempool implementation, the peer banning function will most likely have to send the peer ID to a channel to inform the reactor of the fact that this peer should be banned.
 This would require adding a channel for communication into the `CListMempool` on construction, and adding a routine in the mempool ractor that waits on a response via this channel.
 However, the actual implementation of this is yet to be defined.

 **Implementing peer banning on recheck**